kuba98975/blogsite-ejs_express_lodash/README.md

-Learning EJS and adding templates to the website.
+Learning EJS and adding templates to the website, transferring variables between files.